-The following important areas have to be put into consideration while preparing for the school worship
+The following important areas have to be put into consideration while preparing for the school worship must however, be noted that each religious denomination, including the Islam, has their hymnbooks.

-- (a) Bible/ Quranic Text -some religious denominations may have daily text or passage for the worship while other religious denominations may leave that for the teachers and students who will conduct the worship. - (b) Choosing of Songs or Hymns it is the responsibility of anybody who wants to conduct the worship to choose a song which will be relevant to his text and the lesson he wants to teach from the Bible or Quranic passage.
-It must however, be noted that each religious denomination including the Moslems has their hymn books. - (c) The School Roster at the beginning of every term, many rosters will be prepared by the school and such rosters will cover the whole of that term.
-Such rosters include: duty roster, roster for both morning and afternoon worships etc. Every teacher or student in the school will know when it is his turn to conduct worship for the school and every necessary preparation will be made towards its success. - (d) Short Address and Prayers the teacher will explain the passage read to the students in such a way that the students are able to learn one or two lesson from it.
+(a) Bible/Quranic Text - some religious denominations may have daily text or passage for the worship while some religious denominations always leave that for the teachers and students who will conduct the worship.

+(b) Choosing of Songs or Hymns - it is the responsibility of anybody who wants to conduct the worship to choose a song which will be relevant to his text and the lesson he wants to teach from the Bible or Quranic passage.
+It

+(c) The School Roster - at the beginning of every term, many rosters will be prepared by the school and such rosters will cover the whole of that term.
+Such rosters include: duty roster, roster for both morning and afternoon worships, and so on.
+Every teacher or student in the school will know when it is his turn to conduct worship for the school and every necessary preparation will be made towards its success.

+(d) Short Address and Prayers - the teacher will explain the passage read to the students in such a way that the students are able to learn one or two lessons from it.
 Thereafter, the teacher or student conducting the worship will refer the students to where they can get the hymns for that worship.
 After the students must have sung the hymns, the teacher begins to pray.
-Those who do not know how to pray will at least be able to read the prayers from the prayer book being used.
+Teachers who do not know how to pray will, at least, be able to read the prayers from the prayer book being used.
 At times the teacher conducting the worship may call any of the students to lead the school in prayer.

-- (e) Announcement after Prayers: After prayers must have been offered either by the teacher or the selected student, the teacher asks the head of school if he has message for the students.
-If there is any, the head teacher moves to the front where the announcement is made or the message is delivered. - (f) Timing and Location of the School Worship: In most cases, the school timetable always indicates the time for worship.
-Some schools many have it twice in a day.
+(e) Announcement after Prayers: After prayers must have been offered either by the teacher or the selected student, the teacher asks the head of school if he has any message for the students.
+If there is any, the head teacher moves to the front where the announcement is made or the message is delivered.

+(f) Timing and Location of the School Worship: In most cases, the school timetable always indicates the time for worship.
+Some schools may have it twice in a day.
 While that of the morning may be longer, the afternoon worship may be shorter.
 Like the time allocated to the school worship, the place of school worship varies from one school to another.
 Some schools may use an open space in their school, some may use a hall specifically constructed by the school for different purposes.